 One association got a boost in membership, engagement, and retention by listening to members, tailoring resources to directly meet their needs, and being open to new ideas.

-The Health Industry Distributors Association recently announced a 21 percent surge in corporate members, noting that it is exceeding national benchmarks for trade association member renewal rates.
+In late April, the Health Industry Distributors Association announced a 21 percent surge in corporate members, noting that it is exceeding national benchmarks for trade association member renewal rates.
 The growth is broad-based, with new members from companies of all sizes.

 How did HIDA do it?
 An expanded membership model, ramped up engagement, and proactive, responsive communications were key.